 Improving the control of hypertension in rural India: overcoming the barriers to diagnosis and effective treatment.
 A study funded through the NHMRC as part of the Global Alliance for Chronic Diseases (GACD).

-The global alliance of health research funds innovative research collaborations between low- and middle-income and high-income countries in the fight against chronic diseases.
-This project undertaken in three diverse rural regions in India was conducted to identify and explore system barriers across these three regions, each of which is at a different stage of economic and epidemiological transition.
+Our project, undertaken in three diverse rural regions in India, was conducted to identify and explore system barriers across these three regions, each of which is at a different stage of economic and epidemiological transition.
 The objectives of the project were:

 - To quantify and identify the determinants of the prevalence, awareness, treatment, and control of hypertension in three different rural populations in India.

 - Identify barriers to hypertension diagnosis and control.

 - Develop and pilot intervention strategies to improve the control of hypertension.
 The pilot program was based on those factors identified as contributing to hypertension control in these settings and includes management and prevention strategies aimed at the individual, health service delivery and policy levels.

 This low-cost education and monitoring intervention delivered by community health workers was effective in controlling blood pressure.
 This approach overcomes limitations in access to healthcare by utilising a health workforce that is available and embedded in the community.
 Importantly, the intervention was effective in very diverse regions and so is potentially scalable in resource-poor settings in India and globally."
 See link.